terminusgps/python-terminusgps/_sources/authorizenet/index.rst.txt

 The :py:mod:`terminusgps.authorizenet` package provides convenient functions for interacting with the Authorizenet API in a Pythonic interface.

-These functions may be executed via the :py:meth:`~terminusgps.authorizenet.services.AuthorizenetService.request` method on a service instance.

 Most `Authorizenet API endpoints <https://developer.authorize.net/api/reference/index.html>`_ are represented as plain Python functions.

+These functions return a constructed Authorizenet API request contract and its corresponding controller to execute it with.

-.. attention:: These functions require the following settings to be present in your Django project's ``settings.py`` module.
+.. attention:: :py:mod:`terminusgps.authorizenet` requires the following settings to be present in your Django project's ``settings.py`` module.

-   Using this package without setting these settings will raise :py:exc:`~django.core.exceptions.ImproperlyConfigured`.
+   Using the package without setting these settings will raise :py:exc:`~django.core.exceptions.ImproperlyConfigured`.

    +-----------------------------------+---------------+
    | setting                           | type          |